 This is perfect if a project requires the involvement of team members from multiple departments.

 Pricing: There’s a free plan available that allows you to schedule up to 50 total posts.
-Paid plans start at $11 per user per month (billed annually).
-Planable’s pricing structure is flexible — the cost varies depending on how many users and workspaces you want.
+Paid plans start at $33 per workspace per month (billed annually).
+Planable’s pricing structure is flexible — the cost varies depending on how many workspaces you want.

 Drawbacks: Planable currently offers no direct integrations with CMS — for anything outside social media posts, you’ll have to copy content from Planable and paste it into your CMS.
 There are also no social listening tools available.